 In 2010, St. Jude Children’s Research Hospital and Washington University School of Medicine launched a $65 million, three-year project to sequence the complete normal and cancer genomes of 600 pediatric cancer patients.

 The goal was to define the genomic landscape of pediatric cancer, including some of the least understood and most challenging cancers.

 At the time, large-scale sequencing projects focused primarily on adult cancers.
 St. Jude researchers sought to fill that void with the largest investment and most comprehensive effort to identify and understand the genetic origins of cancer.

-The roots of pediatric cancer are hidden deep within a child’s DNA.
-The St. Jude—Washington University Pediatric Cancer Genome Project is the world’s most ambitious effort to discover the origins of childhood cancer and seek new cures.
+The St. Jude—Washington University Pediatric Cancer Genome Project became the world’s most ambitious effort to discover the origins of childhood cancer and seek new cures.